Brendeen/django_cheatsheet/README.md

 python manage.py migrate

+charm up

+inside settings.py in INSTALLED_APPS, write your apps in string format

-charm up and enter the file db.sqlite3
+Enter the file db.sqlite3

 refresh the page (click main then hit the refresh button)